OnionUI/Onion/README.md

 5. OPTIONAL: Open Apps > Onionizer on your Miyoo Mini.
 The device will shutdown after about 10 seconds.
 6. OPTIONAL: Reinsert your SD card into your computer and navigate to the new /App/Onionizer/output folder.
 7. OPTIONAL: Inside that folder are two hidden folders: .onion and .tmp_update.
 Copy **only the .tmp_update folder** to the root of your SD card.
 If you copy the .onion folder, you will reset the theme.
 See below for how to update your theme.

-Onionizer Theme Engine by Shaun Inman:
-The Onionizer will create a skin-able copy of the stock launcher that lives on your SD card instead of NAND (which is write-only and cannot be modified).

-1. Copy the Onionizer folder into the /App folder on your SD card.
-2. Open Apps > Onionizer on your Miyoo Mini.
-The device will shutdown after about 10 seconds.
-3. Reinsert your SD card into your computer and navigate to the new /App/Onionizer/output folder.
-4. Inside that folder are two hidden folders: .onion and .tmp_update.
-Copy both to the root of your SD card.
-5. Customize the images in the .onion folder
-6. Next time you boot your Miyoo Mini it will launch the MainUI binary in .tmp_update that has been patched to load images from .onion.
-NOTE: To use a prebuilt theme, make sure you have run Onionizer at least once since your last firmware update, then simply download the theme and drag and drop the ".onion" folder to the root of your SD card.